Darkzarich/postgresql_playground/readme.md

 The purpose of this is just to play around with PostgreSQL.
 It will setup a database, web ui to manage it and fill it with some test tables and data rows.

-You can use it as a playground to try different PostgresSQL commands such as `SELECT`, `JOIN`, `INSERT` etc.
+You can pretty much use it as a playground to try different PostgresSQL commands such as `SELECT`, `JOIN`, `INSERT` etc.

 After you're done you can easily delete everything or reset to the default state.

+Below I provided the diagram for this database so you can check relations.

 # Requirements